sabhisharma-ise/secrets/README.md

 - dotenv
 - md5
 - bcrypt
+- Passport.js
+- express-session
+- passport-local-mongoose

 ## Features

 - **User Registration**: Allows new users to register by providing their email and password.
 - **User Login**: Registered users can log in using their credentials.
 - **Secrets Page**: After logging in, users can view the secrets page.
-- **Hashing & Encryption**: User passwords are securely stored in the database using hashing and encryption techniques.
+- **Password Security**: User passwords are securely stored in the database using hashing and encryption techniques.
+- **Session Management**: Uses sessions for maintaining authentication status across routes.
+- **Salting and Hashing**: Ensures passwords are salted and hashed before storing in the database.

 ## Levels of Authentication